 We may collect Personal Information from you in person, either by telephone, by mail, by intercept survey or through the Internet.
-We also collect information about you when you use our WIFI services, visit our website(s), use our application(s) or wager using your HPIbet account.
+We also collect information about you when you use our WIFI services, visit our website(s), use our application(s) or wager using your HPIbet or Dark Horse Bets account.
 Such information may include device information, usage information and/or location information.
 We may also collect information regarding your wagering activity and rewards earned through our loyalty programs so that we may better serve you.

 For the purposes of providing account wagering services to you, we collect and maintain the following:

 We collect this information in order to provide services to you, to develop and improve our products and service offerings, and provide you with tailored offers and information.

 - Several of our products and services (e.g. telephone account and Internet wagering) are governed by federal and provincial regulations that require specific Personal Information be collected and maintained by us.